Loading...

 Portion Control

-Engage in light physical activity, like a walk, after the meal to help lower blood sugar levels.
+Engage in light physical activity, such as a walk, after consuming the soup.
+This can help your body use glucose more effectively.

 Mindful Eating